stlab/better-code/better-code/src/chapter-3-errors.md

 - The initial state of a compiler, before it has seen any input, meets the compiler's invariants.
 But when an error is encountered, resuming with that state would discard the context seen so far.
-Unless the code following the error would have been legal at the beginning a source file, the compiler will issue many unhelpful diagnostics for that following code.
-Recovery means accounting somehow for the non-erroneous code seen so far and re-synchronizing the compiler with what follows.
+Unless the input following the error would have been legal at the beginning a source file, the compiler will issue many unhelpful diagnostics for that following input.
+Recovery means accounting somehow for the non-erroneous input seen so far and re-synchronizing the compiler with what follows.

 - In a desktop graphics application, it's not enough that upon error